glouppe/info8006-introduction-to-ai/lecture7.md

 ## Modelling the passage of time

-Consider the world as a *discrete* series of time slices, each of which contains a set of random variables:
+We will consider the world as a *discrete* series of time slices, each of which contains a set of random variables:
 - $\mathbf{X}\_t$ denotes the set of **unobservable** state variables at time $t$.
 - $\mathbf{E}\_t$ denotes the set of *observable* evidence variables at time $t$.